MI-Hussain/DepthSense/README.md

-# RVMDE-II
+# DepthSense
-This is the official updated version of RVMDE - the official implementation of "Radar Validated Monocular Depth Completion for Robotics and Autonomous Driving," available at https://arxiv.org/abs/2109.05265v1.
+This is the official updated version of DepthSense - the official implementation of "Radar Validated Monocular Depth Completion for Robotics and Autonomous Driving," available at https://arxiv.org/abs/2109.05265v1.

 # Abstract